 - Rain gutter garden

 - Wall planters

 And really, the list goes on.
 If you have materials that work for growing plants and are handy with tools, you can figure out how to mount almost anything to the wall to create an aesthetic wall-hanging herb garden that works for you and your space.

 Using planters for a wall-hanging herb garden

 If your chosen herbs come in larger nursery pots, you’re more than welcome to leave them in there and set them in the plastic containers.
 If they’re smaller, though, you’ll want to either buy slightly larger nursery pots or another lightweight pot with a drainage hole so that the excess water has somewhere to go.
-This is why the additional plastic container, that the potted one should fit comfortably in, is so important.

 Turning a wooden pallet into a beautiful centerpiece

 A wood pallet herb garden is a great way to reuse and upcycle something that could otherwise be discarded.
 If your pallet is looking a little worse for wear, you can even decorate it before you begin!
 What’s more, a wooden pallet hanging garden can be set up outside or inside!
 If you’re looking for year-round herbs, though, finding a place indoors is ideal.